 In April 2022, Villanuevea held a news conference in response to a leaked video of one of his deputies committing egregious abuses against a inmate in a courthouse in March 2021.
 Villanueva was accused of trying to cover the incident up.
 Rather than address the incident or the allegations, Villanueva focused on the leak itself and detailed a criminal probe, targeting those he accused of being behind it.
 Using large graphic portraits, he identified as targets, Eli Vera, an opponent running against him for sheriff, Max Huntsman, the Sheriff's Inspector General, and Alene Tchekmedyian, the Los Angeles Times reporter who broke the story.
 The intense backlash to this stunt, however - especially the brandishment of a criminal investigation against a journalist - forced Villanueva to quickly backpedal.
 He tried to claim that he never actually said that the reporter was being investigated, even though he, in fact, did.
 To add fuel to this fire, four senior Sheriff's commanders who worked under Villanueva came forward to refute Villanueva's account of when he actually was informed of the incident.

 AND THEN, A HEROIC SHERIFF...

 Incidently, the man who succeeded Sheriff Tomas Sanchez, noted above, was a former school teacher, Sheriff James F. Burns.
 In 1871, one of the darkest episodes in Los Angeles history erupted.
 A mob of 500 men attacked the Chinese quarter in the city and murdered at least 17 Chinese men and boys.
 It was one of the worst incidents of racial violence in American history.
 The death toll, however, would likely have been much higher had it not been for the actions of Sheriff Burns.
 Seeing that L.A. city officials seemed unwilling to stop the violent mob, Burns hastily deputized 25 men and managed to regain control and disperse the mob.
 He didn’t stop there, however.
-Refusing to give a pass on what had happened, Burns proceeded to identified 150 perpetrators of the mob violence and then systematically served them with arrest warrants.
+Refusing to give a pass on what had happened, Burns went on to identify 150 perpetrators of the mob violence and then systematically served them with arrest warrants.

 Also see: The Most Regrettable Mayors of Los Angeles.